getsentry/sentry-cordova/CONTRIBUTING.md

 ### Testing on a sample project

-First, make a build from the SDK using the command `yarn build`.
+First, make a build from the SDK using the command `yarn build` and `yarn postbuild`.
 Then, on the sample project folder, run the following commands::

 - yarn install